Preferential Attachment Processes Approaching The Rado Multigraph: Introduction

 What can we say of the infinite limits of these processes?
 Results of Bonato and Janssen \cite{BJ} have made significant progress for web-copying models.
 Less work has been done in the case of PA processes.
 The work of Oliveira and Spencer \cite{OS} studying the \emph{Growing Network} model of Krapivsky and Redner \cite{KR} and of Drinea, Enachescu, and Mitzenmacher \cite{DEM} is a notable exception.
-Our entry point however is the paper of Kleinberg and Kleinberg \cite{KK}, where a PA process is studied in which a single node and a constant number $C$ of edges are added at each time-step, with each new edge starting at the new node and with each end-point independently chosen among the pre-existing nodes, with probability proportional to their degree.
-Thus these structures are analysed as \emph{directed multigraphs}, in that each edge has a direction, and there may exist two or more edges sharing the same start and end-points.
-Loops (edges from a node to itself) are not permitted, however.
+Of greatest relevance to the current paper, however, is the work of Kleinberg and Kleinberg \cite{KK}.
+There the following PA process is considered: at each time-step, a single node and a constant number $C$ of edges are added.
+The new edges all emanate from the new node, with their end-points independently chosen among the pre-existing nodes, with probabilities proportional to their degrees.
+The resulting structures are analysed as \emph{directed multigraphs}: all edges are directed, two or more may share the same start and end-points.

-Kleinberg and Kleinberg show that in each of the cases $C=1$ and $C=2$, there is a unique infinite limiting structure, which the process approaches with probability $1$.
-It is also shown that the analogous result fails for $C \geq 3$: given two instantiations of the process, there is a positive probability that their infinite limits will fail to be isomorphic.
+Kleinberg and Kleinberg prove that if $C=1$ or $C=2$, then there exists an infinite structure, to which, with probability 1, the infinite limit of the process will be isomorphic.
+However, the analogous result fails for $C \geq 3$: given two instantiations of the process, there is a positive probability that their infinite limits will fail to be isomorphic.

 In this paper we extend the results and methods of \cite{KK}, by considering a process which adds $f(t)$ many edges at stage $t$ for some function $f:\textbf{N} \to \textbf{N}$.
 Again the start-point of every edge is the new node, and the end-points are chosen independently with probability proportional to the nodes' degrees.
 It follows easily from the results of \cite{KK} that whenever $f$ is non-constant, or constant with value $\geq 3$, there is a positive probability that the infinite limiting structures of two instantiations will be non-isomorphic as directed multigraphs.
 However, by forgetting the directions of edges, and looking for isomorphisms as multigraphs, we are able to recover a new categoricity result.
 In Theorem \ref{thm:mainmulti} we rigorously establish a sufficient criterion for the resulting structure to be isomorphic to the \emph{Rado multigraph} with probability 1.
 (This structure is the natural multigraph analogue of the Rado graph, and is defined in Definition \ref{defin:axioms} below.)
 Our criterion is that $f$ is asymptotically bounded above and below by positive non-constant linear functions of $t$.